 Do I need a doctor’s note or negative test clearing me to return to work after I was sick?

 The Colorado Department of Public Health and Environment does not have, and cannot provide, you with a letter clearing you to return to campus.
-If you had symptoms consistent with COVID-19, you should isolate yourself for 10 days after symptoms started and continue isolating yourself until you are fever-free (without the use of fever-reducing medications) for 3 days.
+If you had symptoms consistent with COVID-19, regardless of vaccination status, you must stay home for 5 days.
+If you have no symptoms, you may come out of isolation and must wear a mask around others for an additional 5 days.
+If you have a fever, continue to stay home until the fever resolves without medication.
 Public health is not requiring people to have a negative test to return to campus.
-Contact Dean of Students or HR with any questions or concerns.
+Contact the Dean of Students or HR with any questions or concerns.

-What is monkeypox and what is my risk?
+What is mpox and what is my risk?

-Monkeypox is a virus.
+Mpox is a virus.
 It is in the orthopox family of viruses, which also includes smallpox.
-Monkeypox is rare, but it can be serious for people who get sick.
+Mpox is rare, but it can be serious for people who get sick.
 The risk to the general public is low.

 How long does MPV last?

-Most people recover from monkeypox within 2 - 4 weeks.
+Most people recover from mpox within 2 - 4 weeks.

 What should I do if I think I have been exposed or have MPV?

-Anyone with symptoms of monkeypox should contact a health care provider as soon as possible.
+Anyone with symptoms of mpox should contact a healthcare provider as soon as possible.
 Avoid close contact with others.
 Wear a mask, cover any skin lesions or sores, and notify the provider before you arrive to seek care.
 Your provider may prescribe you antiviral treatment to help you recover.

-Some providers offer testing for people who have symptoms of monkeypox.
-Visit CDPHE’s monkeypox webpage for more information about getting tested for monkeypox.
+Some providers offer testing for people who have symptoms of mpox.
+Visit CDPHE’s mpox webpage for more information about getting tested for mpox.